-Do not receive non-approved sewage for disposal until the sewage type and sewage generator have been approved by the Region.
+Don't receive non-approved sewage for disposal until the sewage type and sewage generator have been approved by the Region.
 Disposal of unapproved non-domestic sewage is a violation of the Sewer-use By-law.

-The following sewage may not be discharged at a Regional Wastewater Treatment Plant:
+The following sewage may not be discharged at a Regional wastewater treatment plant:

 - Unapproved non-domestic wastes

-- Waste from catch basins, floor troughs, oil/water separators, DAF units etc.
+- Waste from catch basins, floor troughs, oil / water separators, DAF units, etc.